Tennessee Court Records

 Are all Traffic Violations Handled the Same Way in Tennessee?

 While the fines and penalties differ for Tennessee traffic violations and infractions, the process for handling a citation is executed in the same manner, regardless of the type or severity of the citation.
-So while the penalties associated with not wearing a seatbelt will most likely be less than the penalties for a DWI (Driving While Intoxicated), the process for responding to both citations, and the subsequent processes, will be the same.
+So while the penalties associated with not wearing a seatbelt will most likely be less than those for a DWI (Driving While Intoxicated) or felony overspeeding in Tennessee, the process for responding to both citations and the subsequent procedures will be the same.

 Can Tennessee Traffic Records be Sealed or Expunged?

-In the state of Tennessee, moving traffic violations are not eligible to be expunged from your record unless you were not convicted of the charge or had it dismissed.
+In Tennessee, moving traffic violations are not eligible to be expunged from your record unless you were not convicted of the charge or had it dismissed.

 How does one end up in a Tennessee Traffic court?